matthewmck/notes-1/ximera.md

 Globally install windows build tools and node-gyp
   1. Open the command window and run: `npm install --global --production windows-build-tools`
   1. Next, install node-gyp: `npm install --global node-gyp`
-  1. Finally, restart you command window and run python.
+  1. Finally, restart you command window and run `python`.
 You should now see the python shell (exit out with `ctrl + z`).

 ### Step 6
 Open the command window, run the batch file and install the node dependencies: